tnbsuntae/Brazilian_Ecommerce_Project/README.md

 🔍 Check the query of this analysis here: [quarterly revenue](/project_sql/sale_analysis/quarterly_revenue.sql)

 ![alt text](asset/quarterly_revenue.png)
-_Line graph visualizing quarterly revenue from 2016 Q3 to 2018 Q3_
+_Time series graph visualizing quarterly revenue from 2016 Q3 to 2018 Q3_

 To gain a deeper understanding of the decline observed in the third quarter of 2018, the monthly revenue for this period was closely examined.